Halozyme Therapeutics (NASDAQ:HALO) Releases FY 2022 Earnings Guidance

 Halozyme Therapeutics (NASDAQ:HALO – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $2.10-$2.25 for the period, compared to the consensus earnings per share estimate of $2.23.
+The company provided earnings per share (EPS) guidance of $2.10-$2.25 for the period, compared to the consensus estimate of $2.23.
 The company issued revenue guidance of $655.00 million-$685.00 million, compared to the consensus revenue estimate of $610.87 million.

-Several research firms have recently issued reports on HALO.
-Morgan Stanley began coverage on Halozyme Therapeutics in a report on Friday.
-They set an overweight rating and a $50.00 price objective on the stock.
-The Goldman Sachs Group raised their price objective on Halozyme Therapeutics from $48.00 to $60.00 and gave the company a buy rating in a research report on Thursday, May 26th.
-Finally, SVB Leerink started coverage on Halozyme Therapeutics in a research note on Monday, May 23rd.
-They issued an outperform rating and a $52.00 target price for the company.
-One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Halozyme Therapeutics currently has a consensus rating of Moderate Buy and a consensus price target of $52.00.
+Several research firms recently issued reports on HALO.
+Morgan Stanley began coverage on Halozyme Therapeutics in a research note on Friday, September 9th.
+They issued an overweight rating and a $50.00 price target for the company.
+SVB Leerink began coverage on Halozyme Therapeutics in a research note on Monday, May 23rd.
+They issued an outperform rating and a $52.00 price target for the company.
+Finally, The Goldman Sachs Group boosted their price target on Halozyme Therapeutics from $48.00 to $60.00 and gave the company a buy rating in a research note on Thursday, May 26th.
+One analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
+According to MarketBeat.com, Halozyme Therapeutics currently has a consensus rating of Moderate Buy and a consensus target price of $52.00.

-Institutional investors have recently bought and sold shares of the business.
-Prudential Financial Inc. boosted its position in Halozyme Therapeutics by 269.6% during the second quarter.
-Prudential Financial Inc. now owns 315,229 shares of the biopharmaceutical company’s stock worth $13,876,000 after purchasing an additional 229,934 shares during the period.
-First Light Asset Management LLC lifted its position in Halozyme Therapeutics by 5.7% during the first quarter.
-First Light Asset Management LLC now owns 1,597,529 shares of the biopharmaceutical company’s stock valued at $63,709,000 after buying an additional 85,686 shares during the period.
-Renaissance Technologies LLC raised its position in shares of Halozyme Therapeutics by 64.8% in the 1st quarter.
-Renaissance Technologies LLC now owns 207,700 shares of the biopharmaceutical company’s stock worth $8,283,000 after purchasing an additional 81,700 shares during the last quarter.
-Macquarie Group Ltd. raised its position in shares of Halozyme Therapeutics by 1.9% in the 2nd quarter.
-Macquarie Group Ltd. now owns 2,520,531 shares of the biopharmaceutical company’s stock worth $110,903,000 after purchasing an additional 45,885 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP raised its position in shares of Halozyme Therapeutics by 3.2% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,175,014 shares of the biopharmaceutical company’s stock worth $46,862,000 after purchasing an additional 36,651 shares during the last quarter.
+A number of institutional investors have recently modified their holdings of the business.
+Captrust Financial Advisors raised its holdings in shares of Halozyme Therapeutics by 15.6% during the 2nd quarter.
+Captrust Financial Advisors now owns 3,902 shares of the biopharmaceutical company’s stock worth $172,000 after buying an additional 528 shares in the last quarter.
+HighTower Advisors LLC increased its holdings in Halozyme Therapeutics by 7.3% in the 1st quarter.
+HighTower Advisors LLC now owns 11,952 shares of the biopharmaceutical company’s stock worth $477,000 after purchasing an additional 812 shares in the last quarter.
+LPL Financial LLC increased its holdings in Halozyme Therapeutics by 14.1% in the 2nd quarter.
+LPL Financial LLC now owns 16,497 shares of the biopharmaceutical company’s stock worth $726,000 after purchasing an additional 2,041 shares in the last quarter.
+Yousif Capital Management LLC increased its holdings in Halozyme Therapeutics by 4.1% in the 1st quarter.
+Yousif Capital Management LLC now owns 74,831 shares of the biopharmaceutical company’s stock worth $2,984,000 after purchasing an additional 2,943 shares in the last quarter.
+Finally, First Republic Investment Management Inc. increased its holdings in Halozyme Therapeutics by 1.7% in the 1st quarter.
+First Republic Investment Management Inc. now owns 206,950 shares of the biopharmaceutical company’s stock worth $8,253,000 after purchasing an additional 3,493 shares in the last quarter.
 Institutional investors and hedge funds own 91.72% of the company’s stock.

 About Halozyme Therapeutics